Quota Mechanisms: Finite-Sample Optimality and Robustness: Robustness to agents' beliefs

 Our next result generalizes \cref{res:optimal_transport_bound} from independent, common prior type spaces to payoff-type exchangeable, payoff-type independent type spaces.
 We first discuss the generality of these type spaces.
-The independent, common prior setting from \cref{sec:setting} can be represented by the type space with $T_i = \Th_i^K$, where $\hat{\accbm{\th}}_i$ is equal to the identity map and $\hat{\b}_i$ is the constant map determined by the prior $\pi_{-i}$.
-Thus, beliefs are consistent and commonly known.
-Both of these assumptions can be relaxed on payoff-type exchangeable and payoff-type independent type spaces.
-First, beliefs need not be consistent.
-It can be common knowledge that each agent $i$ believes that on each problem the payoff type of each opponent $j$ is independently distributed according to $\pi_j^i$.
+The independent, common prior setting from \cref{sec:setting} can be represented by the following type space.
+For each agent $i$, let $T_i = \Th_i^K$.
+Let $\hat{\bm{\th}}_i$ be the identity map and let $\hat{\b}_i$ be the constant map that always equals $\pi_{-i}^{\otimes K}$.
+Thus, the agents' beliefs are consistent and commonly known.
+Both of these assumptions can be relaxed on payoff-type exchangeable, payoff-type independent type spaces.
+First, beliefs can be inconsistent.
+For example, with at least three agents, it can be common knowledge that each agent $i$ believes that on each problem the payoff type of each opponent $j$ is independently distributed according to $\pi_j^i$, where $\pi_j^i \neq \pi_j^{i'}$ for $i \neq i'$.
 Second, beliefs need not be common knowledge.
-Given these first-order beliefs, each agent can be uncertain about his opponents' beliefs about others' payoff types.
+For example, each agent can be uncertain about what his opponents believe about others' payoff types.
 In fact, each agent can believe that his opponents' beliefs are correlated.